bluvectorcyber/bzar/README.md

 some of the ATT&CK-like activity that BZAR detects may be authorized and legitimate activity in your environment.
 Therefore, these detections would produce lots of unnecessary entries in the Notice Log.
 This can be tuned by the use of BZAR whitelists and by toggling on/off detection and/or reporting.
 See the CHANGES document for more information.

 ## Complex Analytics for Detecting ATT&CK-like Activity

-The BZAR analytics use the Bro/Zeek Summary Statistics (SumStats) Framework to combine two or more simple indicators in SMB and DCE-RPC traffic to detect ATT&CK-like activity with a greater degree of confidence.
+The BZAR analytics use the Zeek Summary Statistics (SumStats) Framework to combine two or more simple indicators in SMB and DCE-RPC traffic to detect ATT&CK-like activity with a greater degree of confidence.
 Three (3) BZAR analytics are described below.

 ### SumStats Analytics for ATT&CK Lateral Movement and Execution

-Use SumStats to raise a Bro/Zeek Notice event if an SMB Lateral Movement indicator (e.g., SMB File Write to a Windows Admin File Share: ADMIN$ or C$ only) is observed together with a DCE-RPC Execution indicator against the same (targeted) host, within a specified period of time.
+Use SumStats to raise a Zeek Notice event if an SMB Lateral Movement indicator (e.g., SMB File Write to a Windows Admin File Share: ADMIN$ or C$ only) is observed together with a DCE-RPC Execution indicator against the same (targeted) host, within a specified period of time.

 #### Relevant ATT&CK Techniques